TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-31-symfony-vs-laravel-vs-nette-which-php-framework-you-should-choose.md

 <img src="http://laravelblog.cz/wp-content/uploads/2017/01/co-je-laravel.png" width="300">

 There is **a place where can you learn almost everything about Laravel**.
 It's called **[Laracasts](https://laracasts.com/)**, it's entertaining, it's short (mostly 3-5 mins long videos) and to the point.
-Very rare combination in software educational sources.
+A very rare combination in software educational sources.

 I got into it with free series [Be Awesome in PHPStorm](https://laracasts.com/series/how-to-be-awesome-in-phpstorm) series, where [Jeffrey Way](https://github.com/JeffreyWay) gave me the best basic about PHPStorm I could dream of.
 To this day I still use 70 % knowledge I learned there.